gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Applications using the DTLS chunk can leverage most transport features provided by SCTP and its extensions.
 However, the following limitations apply:

-* The handling of INIT collisions is not supported.
 * Performing an SCTP restart without knowing the restart key material is not supported.
 * The use of the lookup address in the Dynamic Address Reconfiguration extension as specified in {{RFC5061}} is not supported.